nbering/nicholasbering-ca/_posts/2016-10-08-angular-i-love-you.md

 To the community: I miss you all, and I hope I can get some work building apps along with you again.

-The AngularJS community kind of feels like the Coworking space I work out of here in Saint Catharines.
+The AngularJS community kind of feels like the Co-working space I work out of here in Saint Catharines.
 No one is working specifically on the same project, but everyone provides support for one another anyway.
 They're not actually pitching in on the work necessarily, but just being there and talking to each other makes us feel less alone.